wyhitcs/team-letsencrypt/draftv1.md

 - Optional ACME compliant services: Let’s Encrypt supports a number of CAs and allows users to choose their favorite one by command line.

-- Optional redirect (optionally install a http -> https redirect).
+- Optional redirect (optionally install an http -> https redirect).
 After obtaining an SSL certificate, browser turns from http to https.
 User can choose whether to use a hybrid strategy (http and https are both valid) or only validate https.

 - Verification: Let’s Encrypt currently supports two types of verification, Domain-Validated (DV) and Organization-Validated (OV) Certificate.
-Users can choose between these two verfications.
+Users can choose between these two verifications.

 - Revocation: Let’s Encrypt allows users to revoke a certificate after losing the ownership of the server.